g2vinay/KVSpec/KVKeysAPI.md

 ```

-### 3. Given a key named "myRsaHsmKey" whose expiry got changed to 2 years from today and needs to perform Sign and Verify operations, update it in key vault.
+### 3. Given a key named "myRsaHsmKey" whose expiry got changed to 2 years from today, update it in key vault.
 ```java

 KeyClient keyClient = KeyClient.builder()